The Lost Designer

 We forget that every place we read about where designers have the level of respect we desire was shaped by a design pioneer who led the way.
 Who are the real design heroes?
 It’s probably not keynote speakers or design luminaries who make us feel good and preach to the choir.
 Instead it’s leaders who get less public attention who persuade, teach and gain the influence required to set up their design teams to succeed.
 If the workplaces we find ourselves in leave much to be desired, it simply means there is more pioneering to be done.
 Who is going to do it?

 I’m doing all I can to help designers find their way.
 I believe you should have great faith in design.
-I wrote a book that teaches everyone how to appreciate the important work designers do, which does much of the work of explaining good design to your coworkers for you.
-If you feel lost or want to help with this mission, get in touch.
+I wrote a book designed to solve this problem, that you can give to your team to teach them how to appreciate the important work designers do.
+If you feel lost and alone, or want to help with this mission, get in touch.